Cbhihe/Pix_colorize/README.md

   - you cite Toni Pohl as the original author of the forked code.

+#How to:
-# Build Docker image and start container
+### Build a Docker image and start a container
-To build the image just run this the project directory:
+To build the image just run this in the project directory:
 ```
     docker build -t YOUR_TAG
 ```
-whereas `YOUR_TAG` is the name for your image.
+whereas `YOUR_TAG` is the name of the black and white image to colorize.

 To start the container simply enter: